Holiday hang glider flight goes horribly wrong

 (CNN) — Other people's vacation videos can be painfully dull.
 Chris Gursky's is painfully terrifying -- best watched while peeking through your fingers.

-Gurksy, an American, was on his first day of a vacation in Switzerland when he decided to take a tandem hang gliding ride over the Alpine scenery.
+Gursky, an American, was on his first day of a vacation in Switzerland when he decided to take a tandem hang gliding ride over the Alpine scenery.

 Unfortunately, he says, the hang gliding instructor failed to attach his safety harness.